Skip to main content

 Something Different

 What happens when the turn angle doesn't divide evenly into 360°?
-Experiment with non-standard angles like 97° or 137° and run many iterations.
-You'll discover some surprisingly beautiful patterns.
+Experiment with "non-standard" angles like 97° or 137° and run many iterations.
+You'll discover some surprisingly beautiful patterns — and learn something deep about the relationship between number theory and geometry.

 Try at least three different angles with 50+ iterations and describe what you observe.
 Which angle created your favourite pattern?